raystack/frontier/docs/docs/tenants/managing-resource.md

 ### Create resources

-There are two ways to create a resource in the frontier,
+To create a resource in the frontier:

 #### API Interface